-At Positive Electrical we take all the stress away from you when it comes to dealing with tenants.
+At Positive Contractors we take all the stress away from you when it comes to dealing with tenants.
 We will liaise directly with them and if needed meet as early as 6am before they leave for work (at no extra cost) or arrange to collect keys.

 The person whom instructs the job will get an email through our job management software, which will show which engineer has been assigned and the date and time they will attend.

 The engineer will take photos to show any works completed and we always aim to complete within an hour’s call out, otherwise we will call for permission if any additional works are needed.

 Invoices are sent electronically within 24hours with a detailed report on which locations the work have been completed and exactly what was done, with a full cost breakdown